Montenegro

 Travel papers and visas

-Bulgarian citizens can enter and stay on the territory of Montenegro without a visa for a period no more than 90 (ninety) days within 6 (six) months, as of the date of the first entry.
+Bulgarian citizens may enter and stay on the territory of Montenegro without visas for a period of up to 90 (ninety) days within 6 (six) months from the date of first entry.

 Employment

-Foreigners may enter employment relations in Montenegro, if they observe the general conditions prescribed by the law, the collective employment agreement and the general acts, and if they have approval for permanent accommodation, respectively temporary stay in the country, provided that they have obtained an authorisation of employment.
+Foreigners may enter into employment relations in Montenegro if they fulfil the general conditions prescribed by law, the collective agreement, the general acts and if they have approval for permanent accommodation or temporary residence in the country, provided that they obtain a work permit.

-The authorisation of concluding employment contract shall be requested by the employer from the respective republican organs.
-The employer may conclude a temporary employment contract with a foreigner for a period no longer than 3 (three) months during the calendar year.
+Permission to enter into an employment contract shall be sought by the employer from the relevant republican authorities.
+The employer may conclude with a foreigner an employment contract for temporary work for a period not exceeding 3 (three) months during the calendar year.

 Competitive service